One of my goals is to inspire others to become stewards of Congaree and the many other special places we have in our amazing country.

-Carol Gist likes to get outdoors.
-She also enjoys greeting and educating people about the outdoors in her community of Columbia, South Carolina.
+Carol Gist loves the great outdoors.
+She also loves greeting and educating people about the outdoors in her hometown of Columbia, South Carolina.
 As a volunteer at Congaree National Park Carol is involved in just about every facet of the park’s visitor services division.
-She helps lead strenuous wilderness canoe tours into the park’s backcountry; she independently operates the park’s visitor center; she leads guided hikes and tours; and she works behind the scenes to help park staff improve the quality of the park’s public programs.
+She helps lead strenuous wilderness canoe tours into the park’s backcountry; she independently operates the park’s visitor center; leads guided hikes and tours; and works behind the scenes to help park staff improve the quality of the park’s public programs.

-“The National Parks are very important to the fabric of our country,” Said Carol.
+“The National Park system is very important to the fabric of our country,” Carol said.
 “The park system is about where we have been and where we are going.
 It is about preserving the great natural areas in our country, but also preserving our history and culture.”

 Carol grew up the daughter of an Air Force dad, moving many times, eventually settling in South Carolina.
 She received degrees from the University of South Carolina and the University of Texas at Austin and taught Spanish for 34 years.